seqan/seqan/manual/source/Infrastructure/Contribute/StyleCpp.rst

 Reference Arguments
 ^^^^^^^^^^^^^^^^^^^

-We prefer reference arguments over pointer arguments.
+We prefer reference arguments to pointer arguments.
 Use ``const`` where possible.

 Use C-Style Logical Operators